|VMV Hypoallergenics Cosmetics|

 |Going from left to right are the two Skin Bloom Blushes, first Luminous then Georgia with the Two True Hues Eyeshadow Duo shades in Morning After on the right.|

-To sum it up, if you are on the sensitive side why take unnecessary risks when there is a safer alternative with validated hypoallergenics products like VMV Hypoallergenics to keep you beautiful?
+To sum it up, if you are on the sensitive side why take unnecessary risks when there is a safer alternative with validated hypoallergenics products like the ones sent for this review from VMV Hypoallergenics to keep you beautiful?